Hello PyTorch with Job API

 In this example, the server runs FedAvg with the default settings.

-If you export the job with the export function, you will see the configurations for the server and each client.
-The server configuration is config_fed_server.json in the config folder in app_server:
+If you export the job with python job.py --export --export-dir <job_folder>, you will see the configurations for the server and each client.
+The server configuration is config_fed_server.json in the config folder in the exported app folder:

 {